souhail-5/zeed/README.md

 - Copy/Paste the unified entries in your current changelog file

 #### How to work with channels?
 Each entry is related to a channel.
-The default channel is `undefined`.
+The default channel is `default`.
 To add support for a channel to your project, edit `.zeed/.zeed.yaml` file that way:
 ``` yaml
 channels:
   - added